dazzaji/onagents/docs/agento/README.md

 # Agento Codebase

-AgeAgento is the codename for the collection of LLM Agent design patterns and approaches I've worked on the last 6 months.
+Agento is the codename for the collection of LLM Agent design patterns and approaches I've worked on since April, 2024.